All articles

 Towel clips and magnets

 If your ideal onboard activity involves laying by the ship’s pool, considering adding a towel clip to your cruise packing list.
-While hours spent on a lounger should be relaxing, you are still on a moving vessel so there’s a chance your towel and belongings may not stay in one place for very long.
-With a couple of well-placed towel clips, you can focus on the most important things – embracing true relaxation!
+While hours spent on a lounger should be relaxing, you are still on a moving vessel so there’s a chance your towel and belongings may not stay in one place.
+With a couple of well-placed towel clips, you can focus on the most important thing – true relaxation!

 A day bag and a bag for laundry/wet swimwear

-In all the excitement of packing for your cruise, don't forget about a day bag!
-But it is one of the most important items to pack on a cruise – how else will you carry your new purchases back to the ship after a day exploring?
-Even if you don’t fancy a spot of retail therapy, a small bag can hold your wallet (including a physical card from PassportCard), phone, keycard and anything else you may need for the day, such as a towel or swimwear.
+In all the excitement of packing for your cruise, don’t forget a day bag.
+It is one of the most important items to pack on a cruise – how else will you carry your new purchases back to the ship after a day exploring?

-A wet bag can also be handy when cruising.
-During your trip, use it to store wet swimmers or shoes while at the port.
+A wet bag can be handy when cruising.
+During your trip, store wet swimmers or shoes while at the port.
 On the way home, pack dirty laundry or even bottles of wine to ensure that everything stays dry.

 Cash for tipping

 Many cruise adventures don’t operate with cash, so it may seem strange to bring some smaller notes.
-However, tipping culture exists both on board and during shore excursions so it’s worth having some local currency (or if in doubt, US dollars) on hand.
-You may want to show your appreciation to a porter helping with your bags, the crew who look after you during your journey, or even the guides who lead your excursions off the boat.
+However, tipping culture exists both on board and during shore excursions so it’s worth having local currency (or if in doubt, US dollars) on hand.
+Show your appreciation to a porter helping with your bags, the crew who look after you during your journey, or the guides who lead your excursions off the boat.

 Passport Card